johan162/mptools/README.md

   file `/var/db/dhcpd_leases`
   &nbsp;
 * Never ever use a `systemctl daemon-reload` in a cloud-init file.
 This will kill the SSH daemon and the multipass connection to the starting node will be lost.
+  &nbsp;
+* The cloud instantiation is recorded under `/var/lib/cloud` in the node.
+If a customized node is not working this is a good place to start troubleshooting.
+For example, in `/var/lib/cloud/instance/scripts/runcmd` is the run commands specified in the `RunCmd` extracted as shell commands.